fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Donna R. Gabaccia, _We Are What We Eat_ (Food Fights and American Values), 122--48.
 - Helen Zoe Veit, _Modern Food, Moral Food_ (6: Americanizing the American Diet), 123--56.

-{% include alert.html class='danger' title='Reading reflection' text="
+{% include alert.html class='warning' title='Readings Quiz' text="
-How would you describe the relationship between immigrant's food and American food?
-What were the motivations to Americanize immigrants' diets?
-How successful were such efforts?
+This basic quiz tests you on the broader points in the _HAE_ chapter.
 "%}

 ## Jun 22
 ### Culinary Diffusion
-- Amy Bentley, "From Culinary Other to Mainstream America: Meanings and Uses of Southwestern Cuisine", in _Culinary Tourism_ (ed.
-Lucy M. Long), University Press of Kentucky (2013), 209--223.
 - Katherine Massoth, "'Mexican Cookery that Belongs to the United States': Evolving Boundaries of Whiteness in New Mexican Kitchens", in _Food Across Borders_ (ed.
 Garcia, DuPuis, and Mitchell), 44--59.

 #### Noteworthy
+- Amy Bentley, "From Culinary Other to Mainstream America: Meanings and Uses of Southwestern Cuisine", in _Culinary Tourism_ (ed.
+Lucy M. Long), University Press of Kentucky (2013), 209--223.
 - Jeffrey M. Pilcher, “Tex-Mex, Cal-Mex, New Mex, or Whose Mex?
 Notes on the Historical Geography of Southwestern Cuisine”. _Journal of the Southwest_ 43.44 (2001): 659-–79.

-{% include alert.html class='warning' title='Readings Quiz' text="
+{% include alert.html class='danger' title='Reading reflection' text="
-This quiz draws equally from both readings and focuses on food and identity in the Southwest.
+How does the process of mingling food traditions and social constructions of race and class as described by Massoth complicate the description of blending food traditions as described in the _HAE_ chapter for Monday?
 "%}

 ## Jun 23
+### Scientific Moralization
+- Charlotte Biltekoff, *Eating Right in America*, 13--44 (Chapter 2: Scientific Moralization).
+This builds directly off the lecture from last week on cereal and the coupling of moral and dietary advice---and how that continued even as the science of nutrition developed in the later 1800s and early 1900s.
+Nutrition provided the perfect scientific cover for telling immigrants how they should eat and be more American in their food and moral choices.

+{% include alert.html class='info' title='Reading Quiz' text="
+This quiz is solely on the one reading for today.
+"%}

+## Jun 24
 ### Culinary Appropriation
 - Cynthia R. Greenlee, [Innovation and the incinerated tongue: Notes on hot chicken, race, and culinary crossover](https://thecounter.org/hot-chicken-race-culinary-crossover-nashville-tennessee-black-food-rachel-martin/)
 - George Chesterton, [Cultural appropriation: everything is culture and it’s all appropriated](https://www.gq-magazine.co.uk/article/the-trouble-with-cultural-appropriation), _GQ_ (Sep 1, 2020).